hyperium/tonic/tonic-examples/routeguide-tutorial.md

 To handle requests, `Tonic` uses [Tower] and [hyper] internally.
 What this means, among other things, is that we have a flexible and composable stack we can build on top of.
 We can, for example, add an [interceptor][authentication-example] or implement [routing][router-example].
-In the future, Tonic will include higher level support for routing and interceptors.
+In the future, Tonic may include higher level support for routing and interceptors.

 [Tower]: https://github.com/tower-rs